Gas prices dip in NJ, drop across nation at large

 TRENTON, N.J.
-(AP) — Gas prices have dipped again in New Jersey and around the nation, but analysts are warning that rising crude oil prices could halt the trend.
+(AP) — Gas prices dipped in New Jersey and dropped further around the country as a whole amid a decline in oil prices, analysts say.

-The national average price for a gallon of regular gasoline was $3.31, down two cents from last week.
-Drivers were paying $2.20 a gallon on average a year ago at this time.
+The national average price for a gallon of regular gasoline was $3.33, down four cents from last week.
+Drivers were paying $2.15 a gallon on average a year ago at this time.

 Analysts say crude oil prices, after declining to nearly $65 per barrel amid fears of an economic slowdown due to the new COVID variant, rebounded above $70 per barrel last week, likely steadying the recent drop in gas prices.